asterycs/fem3d/README.md

 ## The Finite Element Experience

 This project is an effort to demonstrate the capabilities of the finite element method in 3D.
 The project is written mainly in C++ and OpenGL trough Magnum.
+Try it online here: http://envall.xyz/fem3d/

 ![](screenshot.png)